 Students will apply to IAIA HQ for the waiver by submitting a 300 word statement of interest explaining how the chosen training course could contribute to their research or student career.
 Eligible applicants will be selected competitively, and the instructor(s) can choose to be involved in the selection process if so desired.
 Trainers will not be expected to pay lunch or coffee break expenses for the selected student(s).

 Further information

-If you require any further information, please contact Arne Dalfelt (Chair, Training and Professional Development Committee) at arne.dalfelt@nibr.no, or Jennifer Howell at IAIA HQ (jen@iaia.org)
+If you require any further information, please contact John Boyle (Chair, Training and Professional Development Committee) at John.Boyle@shaw.ca, or Jennifer Howell at IAIA HQ (jen@iaia.org).

 International Association for Impact Assessment